April 4, 2024

 WHAT YOU’LL NEED FOR PASTA AND PEAS WITH BACON

 • Pasta – Players choice here.
-I always had this dish with linguini, but feel free to swap it with your favorite shape or what you have lying in the pantry.
+I always had this dish with linguini or spaghetti, but feel free to swap it with your favorite shape or what you have lying in the pantry.

 • Yellow Onion